Francouz, Kadri lead Avs to 4-0 win over Oilers in Game 2

 AP Sports Writer

-DENVER (AP) — As an early birthday present, Colorado backup goaltender Pavel Francouz received a whole lot of defense and a shutout to go with it.

-Just not the nod to take over as the starter.
-That will have to wait.

-Francouz stopped 24 shots for his second career playoff shutout, Nazem Kadri had three assists in a 2:04 span in the second period and the Avalanche beat the Edmonton Oilers 4-0 on Thursday night to take a 2-0 lead in the Western Conference finals.
+DENVER (AP) — Nazem Kadri had three assists in a 2:04 span in the second period, backup Pavel Francouz stopped 24 shots for his second career playoff shutout and the Colorado Avalanche beat the Edmonton Oilers 4-0 on Thursday night to take a 2-0 lead in the Western Conference finals.

-“Since the first seconds, I knew they would help me a lot so that made me more calm,” said Francouz, who turned 32 on Friday.
-“I could just focus on my play.”

-The Avalanche focused on proving a point — that a team known for its speed could also play some tenacious “D.” It was under scrutiny after the Game 1 in which they won 8-6 but nearly squandered a four-goal lead.

 Francouz grew stronger with every save he made as he stepped in for Darcy Kuemper, who left Game 1 with an upper-body injury.
 Francouz was serenaded with chants of “Frankie!
 Frankie!” from the crowd.